 So what is the implication of these figures?
 For younger working adults, it might be better to consider topping up their SRS accounts instead, earning equities returns for their monies locked up.
 Since the investment horizon is longer, it allows them to have greater certainty of achieving long term equity returns while not risk losing any tax savings caused by market volatility.

-Looking at the above sensitivity table, I question if it makes sense for high earning 30 year olds to consider topping up their CPF SA through RSTU.
-Perhaps the greatest benefit of the scheme is the forced saving feature of CPF - if you cannot see it and do anything about it, you are forced to let it grow at a more measured rate, if it stays at 4.0%.
+Looking at the above sensitivity table, I question if it makes sense for high-earning 30-year-olds to top up their CPF SA through RSTU.
+Perhaps the greatest benefit of the scheme is the forced saving feature of CPF - if you cannot see it and do anything about it, you are forced to let it grow and compound at a more measured rate, if it stays at 4.0%.